WebAssembly/gc/proposals/gc/wob/README.md

 ### Value representations

+Wob types are lowered to Wams as shown in the following table.

 | Wob type | Wasm value type | Wasm field type |
 | -------- | --------------- | --------------- |
 | Bool     | i32             | i8              |